rudygarrido/lf-code-challenge/README.md

+### Definition of Done

+The main task has been completed, some modifications to core and configuration for CORS.
+Implemented Swagger and added pertinent comments to the code for easy understanging.
+Added UI in Angular on /UI, both dist and source code for reference.

 # Labforward Code Challenge for Backend Engineer Candidate

 This is a simple Hello World API for recruiting purposes.
 You, as a candidate, should work on the challenge on your own account.
 Please clone the repo to your account and create a PR with your solution.